RefractionDAO/codeofconduct/codeofconduct.md

 We do not tolerate any form of discrimination or harassment based on gender, gender identity and expression, economic background, sexual orientation, disability, physical appearance, race, age, nationality, religion, mental illness, neuro(a)typicality, or other markers of identity.

-Refraction DAO expects members, contributors, volunteers, and participants to support each other in upholding the Code of Conduct and co-creating an inclusive environment.
+RefractionDAO expects members, contributors, volunteers, and participants to support each other in upholding the Code of Conduct and co-creating an inclusive environment.

 ### **Goals of the Code**